Your Shipping Quote: A Break Down of All Sea Freight Costs

 In the logistics industry, shipping rates are based on a handful of different factors.
 These factors range from distance and region to fumigation costs and port infrastructure fees, all of which are ultimately passed on to the parties importing or exporting cargo.

-Below, we break down all sea freight costs one by one, so you know exactly what prices are contained within your shipping quote when receiving an invoice from a freight forwarder.
+Below, we break down all international sea freight costs one by one, so you know exactly what prices are contained within your shipping quote when receiving an invoice from a freight forwarder.

 Origin charges refer to all costs associated with a shipment before it has departed from its port of origin.
 These are explained in more detail below.